Essential Oil Quality

 The fact is that most cheap oils are not even oils; they are chemically made to provide the scent of the real thing.

-- I have heard/read comments to the effect that you should stay away from MLM companies because they are too expensive.
+- I have heard/read comments to the effect that you should stay away from multi-level marketing (MLM) companies because they are too expensive.
 This is probably the farthest from the truth.
 Typically MLM companies want to represent the best products they can because that is what drives their success.

 If an MLM company sells expensive oils it is probably because they are marketing good quality oils; Not necessarily clinical grade oils, but good quality oils none the less. (don't read this as an endorsement because I am sure there are exceptions to this observation)

 - They don't claim their essential oils to be clinical therefore they probably aren't.
 Think about it.
 If you were offering clinical grade oils wouldn't you want everybody to know it?

 Clinical grade means it is as pure and efficacious as we can possibly make it therefore the best essential oil quality is expected; it meets the standards required to be included in clinical trials.
 Who wouldn't want to use this term when describing their product?

 - They say their oils are pharmaceutical grade which can be misleading.

 The term "pharmaceutical grade" implies the essential oil quality that "clinical grade" ensures, however every oil salesman in the market uses the "pharmaceutical" term to describe their oils so it boils down to who do you trust?